A Guide To Setting Up Squarespace: 10 Simple Steps To Get Your Squarespace Website Up And Running

 10. Go live with your website!

-Guess what?!
-YOU’RE ALL SET!
 Once your site has been customized, your content is in order and you’ve got the basics laid out, you can upgrade (Settings → Billing & Accounts → Billing) and brag to everyone you know about your new website!
-You may even consider creating a fun graphic with a preview of your new site to post on social media!

-If you want to take your website even further I’ll be back next week with steps for setting up a custom domain, creating a custom 404 page, customizing the style even further with CSS, adding an announcement bar and several other fun things!
+If you want to take your website even further be on the lookout for the rest of my Squarespace series, covering everything from setting up a custom domain, creating a custom 404 page, customizing the style even further with CSS, adding an announcement bar, setting up a blog, setting up a shop, Squarespace-specific SEO tips and lots of other fun stuff!